 Walk west along the road below the church.
 After Church Farm is passed on the right, turn left down Mill Lane.

 At its end ignore the path to the right along the riverbank (towards Spargrove) and take the path directly ahead across the river and over a stile.
 The path climbs through the wood, emerges into the field and then vanishes.

-Head diagonally uphill to your right, towards a small tree and the only gate in the fence that runs across the hillside ahead.
-Scramble over the gate or under the fence (the gate is tied shut) and continue uphill to reach a feint path just below the hedge-line at the top of the field.
+Head uphill and slightly right, over a stile and continue steeply on the same line to reach a feint path just below the hedge-line at the top of the field.
 Turn right along the hedge-line to eventually reach a gate and a stile.